dpwolfe/good-morning/README.md

 ## Pre-requisites

-1. You must have admin access on your Mac.
+1. You must have admin privileges on your MacBook.
 1. You must have an Apple ID that has accepted the developer agreement, which you can do for free here: <https://developer.apple.com/agree>